astro-share/.github/profile/README.md

 [*Website*](https://astroshare.app)

-Blockshare is a Web3 based DeFi application that lets you manage shared expenses in a decentralized way.
+Astroshare is a Web3 based DeFi application that lets you manage shared expenses in a decentralized way.

-## The Web3 group expenses organizer